 The United Way leased equipment under various operating leases that expired during 2017.
 Combined minimum monthly payments were \$899.
-Lease expense for this equipment amounted to \$4,496 and \$10,790 for the years ended June 30, 2017 and 2016, respectively.
+During the year ended June 30, 2018, the United Way entered into a new agreement to lease computer equipment with minimum monthly payments of \$71 expiring in 2021.
+Lease expense for equipment amounted to \$214 and \$4,496 for the years ended June 30, 2018 and 2017, respectively.

-The United Way leased office space in Orange County, New York under a ten year lease that expired in July, 2017.
+The United Way leased office space in Orange County, New York under a ten-year lease that expired in July, 2017.
 The lease called for monthly base rent and common area charges with specified increases in year three and year six and for escalations in real estate taxes and building and operating costs.
-The United Way had the option to renew the lease for two additional five year periods but did not renew this lease.
-In May, 2017, the United Way entered into a new lease agreement for office space in Orange County, New York under a one year lease that expires in April, 2018.
+The United Way had the option to renew the lease for two additional five-year periods but did not renew this lease.
+In May, 2017, the United Way entered into a new lease agreement for office space in Orange County, New York under a one year lease that expired in April, 2018.
+The lease was not renewed and is currently on a month to month basis.
 The lease calls for monthly base rent of \$1,300.
-Rent expense amounted to \$51,973 and \$48,188 for the years ended June 30, 2017 and 2016, respectively.
-The aggregate future minimum rental payments under long-term operating lease agreements as of June 30, 2017 is \$15,951 for year ending June 30, 2018.
+Rent expense amounted to \$26,381 and \$51,973 for the years ended June 30, 2018 and 2017, respectively.

 Effective May, 2014, a portion of the leased office space was subleased to an unaffiliated party that expired in March, 2017.
-Rental income under the sublease which offset the above lease expense amounted to \$1,800 and \$2,400 for the years ended June 30, 2017 and 2016, respectively.
+Rental income under the sublease which offset the above lease expense amounted to \$1,800 for the year ended June 30, 2017.